LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Related Work

-\rhc{TODO: say there's lots of implicit methods, cite them all at once. include deepsdf, occnet } Distinct from the autoregressive approach, several methods use implicit fields to model surfaces~\cite{chen2018imnet, gupta2020neural, park2019deepsdf}.
-Such techniques achieve smooth intermediate shapes; yet, they may struggle to sharply represent discrete structural changes between shapes (often resulting in floating artifacts).
-The explicit mesh representation has been used for synthesizing fixed-topology modifications to shapes, such geometric texture synthesis~\cite{Hertz2020geometric} among others~\cite{Liu:Subdivision:2020, point2mesh}.
-As an alternative to generating shapes with fixed-topology, some techniques produce individual parts (\eg meshes or cuboids) that are stitched together~\cite{yang2022dsg, shapeassembly}.
-Recently, TetGAN~\cite{gao2022tetgan} proposed a hybrid representation of implicit and explicit methods in order to generate tetrahedral meshes with varying topology.
-Editing these primitive representations (such as loops, voxels, triangles, or volumetric cells) produce highly local effects.
+Distinct from the autoregressive approach, there have been methods modeling explicit surfaces using other representations such as patches \cite{groueix2018papier}, voxel grids \cite{sella2023vox, sanghi2023clipsculptor}), tetrahedral grids \cite{gao2022tetgan}, manifold surfaces via neural ODEs \cite{gupta2020neural}, programs composing together learned primitives \cite{jones2023ShapeCoder}, and most recently triangle soups as implemented in PolyDiff~\cite{alliegro2023polydiff}, a denoising diffusion model on triangle soups.
+The explicit mesh representation has also been used for synthesizing fixed-topology modifications and distribution learning of shapes, such as geometric texture synthesis~\cite{Hertz2020geometric}, morphing and interpolation~\cite{maesumi2023explore}, text-based deformation~\cite{gao2023textdeformer}, and applications in analysis, reconstruction, and transmission~\cite{Liu:Subdivision:2020, uy2021joint3dretrievaldeform, point2mesh, chen2023neuralprogressivemeshes}.
+As an alternative to generating shapes with fixed-topology, some techniques produce individual parts (e.g. meshes or cuboids) that are stitched together~\cite{yang2022dsg, shapeassembly}. \rh{Several techniques proposed generative techniques for point clouds~\cite{ShapeGF,nakayama2023difffacto}.} Editing these primitive representations (such as points, voxels, triangles, or volumetric cells) produce highly local effects.
 By contrast, loops are \textit{non-local}, where simple geometric edits resulting in broad changes to the final shape.
-Our use of loops as a neural primitive takes inspiration from classic works that utilize cross-sectional planar slices~\cite{zou2015topology, zeng2008topology, bermano2011online}. \rh{Moreover, three dimensional loops (non-planar) are also related to quad-meshing and estimating sharp feature lines in 3D~\cite{campen2012dual, zhuang2014anisotropic}.}
+Our use of loops as a neural primitive takes inspiration from classic works that utilize cross-sectional planar slices~\cite{zou2015topology, zeng2008topology, bermano2011online}. \rh{Moreover, three dimensional (non-planar) loops are also related to quad-meshing and estimating sharp feature lines in 3D~\cite{campen2012dual, zhuang2014anisotropic}.}

+Departing from explicit representations, implicit field-based methods, as well as hybrids with explicit elements, are also well-represented in the neural shape modeling literature~\cite{chen2018imnet, park2019deepsdf, zekun2020dualsdf, mescheder2019occupancy, kleineberg2020shapegan, zhang20223dilg, erkoc2023hyperdiffusion, zhang20233dshape2vecset, Tertikas2023partnerf}.
+Neural fields as well as the new Gaussian splatting representation~\cite{kerbl3Dgaussians}, with their ability to fit high-fidelity visuals from images, have given rise to a large body of techniques for text-to-3D generation and 2D diffusion-based 3D optimizations.~\cite{sjc}~\cite{poole2022dreamfusion,wang2023prolificdreamer,tsalicoglou2024textmesh} While these methods enable a variety of editing modalities for implicit shape representations, we differ by presenting an explicit editing target via loops, being concrete explicit geometric objects that can be directly manipulated.